HAMPTON FALLS, NEW HAMPSHIRE LIBERTY TREE MEMORIAL

 TENNESSEE AQUARIUM, CHATTANOOGA, TN - "The 22 year old Liberty Elms planted on

-Market Street in front of the Aquarium are alive and thriving,"
+Market Street in front of the Aquarium are alive and thriving," said Gene Hyde, the retired city

 forester who plantd them.